envi/olesia-khomchyn.github.io/docs/Envi_OData_Examples.md

 To communicate with Envi API, do the following:

 1. Obtain a JWT access token.
-2. Send a HTTP request to a resource URL:
+2. Send an HTTP request to a resource URL:
     1. Specify the ```Authorization``` header with a valid ```access_token```.
     2. Specify other request headers, such as ```Content-Type``` or ```API-version```.
     3. Prepare request payload (body) for the POST, PUT, or PATCH request.